 Inventory reports

-In warehouse management, it is essential to keep track of current inventory.
-SAP Business One offers a range of inventory reports to help you keep track and make informed decisions.
+In warehouse management, it is essential to maintain an overview of current stock levels.
+SAP Business One offers a range of inventory reports.
+These help to maintain an overview and make informed decisions.

-One of the most important reports is the "Stock Report".
-This report shows the current stock level as an overview or detail report.
-You can limit the display in the window "Stock report ?
-Selection Criteria" window with regard to item, warehouse and location.
-In addition, you can use the checkbox "Hide items with zero stock quantity" to display only those items that also have stock in store.
+One of the most important reports is the "Stock level report".
+This report shows the current stock level as an overview or detailed report.
+You can restrict the display in the "Stock level report - selection criteria" window with regard to item, warehouse and location.
+In addition, you can use the "Hide items with zero stock quantity" checkbox to display only those items that have stock on hand.

-In addition, SAP Business One provides the "Inventory Posting List" report.
-This report works along similar lines to the sales analysis in the Sales module and the purchasing analysis in the Purchasing.
-You can run the report by item, by business partner and by other criteria, such as sales representative, project or supplier catalogue number.
+SAP Business One also offers the "Inventory Posting List" report.
+This report works in a similar way to the sales analysis in the Sales module and the purchasing analysis in the Purchasing.
+You can run the report by article, business partner and other criteria, such as sales employee, project or supplier catalogue number.

 These reports and many others allow you to keep an accurate overview of your inventory and make informed decisions.
 They are another example of how SAP Business One can help you optimise your warehouse management and improve your business processes.